andrei-ng/tdd-cpp-jeff-langr-my-code-version/README.md

 ### The `./run_docker.sh` script

-The [./run_docker.sh](./run_docker.sh) script is a modified version of the one available in the git-submodule which mounts the source code of this repository inside your docker container.
+The [./run_docker.sh](./docker/run_docker.sh) script is a modified version of the one available in [this repository](https://github.com/gandrein/docker-xenial-guis-cpp-tdd-dev-env) which mounts the source code folder inside your docker container.

 ### Bash auto-completion for `./run_docker.sh`

-When using `./run_docker.sh` in a bash shell to launch the container, source the [bash_docker_images_completion.sh](./docker-env-submodule/docker/configs/bash_docker_images_completion.sh) script available in the `docker-env-submodule/docker/configs` folder.
+When using `./run_docker.sh` in a bash shell to launch the container, source the [bash_docker_images_completion.sh](./docker/configs/bash_docker_images_completion.sh) script available in the `docker/configs` folder.
 Now you should be able to get the names of the available docker images on your system whenever you type
 ```
 ./run_docker.sh <TAB><TAB>
 ```